notificationapi-com/docs/docs/reference/react-sdk.md

   <NotificationAPIProvider
     userId="abcd-1234" // logged in userId
-    clientId="abc123" // your clientId found on the dashboard
+    clientId="abc123" // your clientId found on the dashboard playSoundOnNewNotification={true} // Allow the user to hear default sound on new notification
   >

     <!-- your protected routes -->